ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 testing and benchmarking your code.
 However, if you consume more than your fixed share of `ucb-general` (or `rmacc-general`),  your `LevelFS` will decrease, causing your priority score to decrease.
-The end result is that your jobs will sit lower (read: longer) in the queue relative to other jobs.
+The end result is that your jobs will sit lower in the queue relative to other jobs.
 One way to combat this is to apply for an allocation.

 ## Alpine Allocation Tiers